Reglazing and Refinishing

 Though the price of having the technician come over for a barely noticeable but still present color difference (as in most spot repairs) is something to consider.
 A perfect color match is costly and you might want to reglaze the whole fixture as a better choice.

-Damages to a bathtub can be repaired to a point that when refinishing is done you will not be able to tell there was prior damage.
+Damages to a bathtub and other surfaces can be repaired to a point that when refinishing is done you will not be able to tell there was prior damage.

-We evaluate the severity of the damage to give you all the information to make a wise decision.
+We evaluate the severity of the damage to give you all the information to make an informed decision.
+Call us at (800) 833-8060 or Contact Us to get your Free Estimate.

 If we take the job we can assure you that our repair and reglazing will give you a brand new looking fixture.